+Seven nominees are proposed for election to the Board at this Meeting.
+All nominees are currently directors of the Corporation.
+Mr. Williamson, who had served as a director of the Corporation since 2021, will not stand for re-election for personal reasons.
 See "About our Board of Directors", beginning at page 10, for biographical information about each of the nominees proposed for election to the Board.

-The term of each director currently in office will expire on May 4, 2023.
-Each director proposed as a nominee below will hold office until the termination of the Corporation's next annual general meeting, unless his or her office is vacated in accordance with the by-laws of the Corporation and applicable corporate and securities laws.
+The term of each director currently in office will expire on May 8, 2024.
+If elected, each director proposed as a nominee below will hold office until the termination of the Corporation's next annual general meeting, unless their office is vacated in accordance with the by-laws of the Corporation and applicable corporate and securities laws.

 Management recommends voting in favour of each nominee.
-Unless otherwise directed, management representatives will vote FOR the election of a Board composed of the eight nominees listed below under "About our Board of Directors - Director Biographies".
+Unless otherwise directed, management representatives will vote FOR the election of a Board composed of the seven nominees listed below under "About our Board of Directors - Director Biographies".